Christmas island thrush: Breeding

 The thrush breeds mainly from early October until the middle of March, though there are records from other months.
 It nests in trees and tree ferns, and sometimes on the ledges of buildings.
 The clutch size is usually 2–3, and the incubation period is 18 days, with fledging in 17–19 days.
 Several broods may be raised in a season.

 Feeding

 It forages mainly on the ground, in leaf litter in the forest and forest clearings, as well as on lawns, for small invertebrates, including insects, snails and earthworms, seeds and fallen fruit.

 Status and conservation

-In 2000 the population of the Christmas thrush was estimated to comprise some 4000 birds.
-The main threat to the subspecies, as well as to other Christmas Island endemic birds, is predation of its nestlings by introduced yellow crazy ants.
-It was listed by the Australian Government as being Critically Endangered, now Endangered.
+In 2000 the population of the Christmas island thrush was estimated to comprise some 4000 birds.
+The main threat to the species, as well as to other Christmas Island endemic birds, is predation of its nestlings by introduced yellow crazy ants.
+It was listed by the Australian Government as being critically endangered, now endangered.